ZONESTAR3D/source-code-for-3d-printer/README.md

 **More detail, please refer to** [***Install marlin compilation environment***](https://marlinfw.org/docs/basics/install_platformio_vscode.html)

 ### 2. Prepare firmware source code
-1. Download firmware source code to you PC and unzip it.
+1. Download firmware source code to your PC and unzip it.
 ![](./config/download.jpg)
 2. Choose and replace config files
-   - find and copy the configuration files of your machine from the "config" directory
+   - Find and copy the configuration files of your machine from the "config" directory
-   - copy and replace configuration.h and configuration_adv.h to "marlin" directory
+   - Copy and replace configuration.h and configuration_adv.h to "marlin" directory
-   - copy and replace platformio.ini to root directory of the source code
+   - Copy and replace platformio.ini to root directory of the source code
    - You may need to modify the file "configuration.h" and "configuration_adv.h" according to the setting of your machine.
 3. Open the project in Visual Stuido Code
 Use the "Open Folder…" command in the Visual Studio Code "File" menu to open the source code directory which you stored, e.g. "main".

-### 3. compile firmware
+### 3. Compile firmware
 1. Run the "Run build task" command in the Visual Studio Code "Terminal" menu, and then choose "PlatformIO:build" task to build the firmware bin (or Hex) file.
    - **32bits control board(ZM3E2/ZM3E4)**: firmware.bin file.
    - **8bits control board(ZMIB/ZRIB)**: firmware.hex file.